Sandeep-Jala/Sandeep-Jala/README.md

-- 👋 Hi, I’m @Sandeep-Jala !
+- 👋 Hi, I’m @Sandeep-Jala!

 I'm deeply fascinated by the vast realm of data, with a keen focus on Deep Learning and Natural Language Processing (NLP).
-The ability of machines to learn from data and understand human language is something that excites me every day.

 ## 🚀 About Me
 - 👀 I’m interested in everything related to data, especially the transformative power of Deep Learning and NLP in solving real-world problems.